dimi309/small3d/README.md

 - MacOS
 - Linux (Tested on Debian, Ubuntu, Fedora and Arch)
 - FreeBSD
-- Android
-- iOS

-Running on OpenGL on PC and OpenGL ES on mobile, this library is extremely backwards compatible.
-It can run on iOS 9.3 and Android 4.1.

-Note: There used to be Vulkan support too, but it has been discontinued.
+There used to be Vulkan support too, but it has been discontinued.
 Here is an article on the reasons for this:

 https://www.gamedev.net/blogs/entry/2275791-abandoning-vulkan/